-• Insurer Must Pay Post-Merger Defense Costs Under Merged Entity's D&O Policy.
-BCB Bancorp, Inc. v.
-Progressive Cas.
-Ins.
-Co., No. 2:13-1261 CCC JAD, 2013 WL 8559731 (D.N.J.
-Oct.
-8, 2013).
-Click here for Hunton Insurance Recovery Blog Post.
+Insurer must pay post-merger defense costs under merged entity's D&O policy.
+BCB Bancorp Inc. v.
+Progressive Casualty Insurance Co., No. 13-cv-1261, 2017 WL 4155235 (D.N.J.
+Sept.
+18, 2017).

 A New Jersey federal court reminded corporate policyholders this fall that they should carefully consider insurance coverage implications when structuring mergers, acquisitions, or other transactions that may affect available insurance assets.

 The court granted summary judgment to a surviving bank asserting coverage rights under a D&O policy issued to an entity that had earlier dissolved in a statutory merger, based in part on the wording of the parties' merger agreement that structured the transaction in accordance with the New Jersey Business Corporation Act ("NJBCA").

 In so holding, the court refused to permit the insurer to deny coverage for post-merger defense costs incurred in connection with a pre-merger shareholder class action lawsuit, rejecting the insurer's argument that its duty to defend the original policyholder's officers and directors ended when the policyholder dissolved and merged into the surviving entity.

-The court stated that, "[u]nder the NJBCA, the surviving corporation of a merger in essence steps into the shoes of the merged entity's rights and liabilities," including with respect to the merged entity's insurance policies.
-Accordingly, the court held that "an insurance contract must contain specific exclusionary language to prevent a transfer of rights to the surviving entity under the NJBCA."
-No such exclusion existed in the insurance policy, so the transfer of assets in the merger preserved the dissolved entity's insurance rights.
+The court stated that, "[u]nder the NJBCA, the surviving corporation of a merger in essence steps into the shoes of the merged entity for the purposes of the merged entity's rights and liabilities," including with respect to the merged entity's insurance policies.